Skip to main content

 The Four Address Types, Explained

-Legal address, sometimes called formation address.
-This is the address on your Articles of Organization or Certificate of Formation filed with the state.
+Legal address, sometimes called formation address, is the address on your Articles of Organization or Certificate of Formation filed with the state.
 It typically matches your principal office address.
 When Mercury or Relay asks for your "legal address" or "business formation address," this is what they mean.
 It needs to match what the state has on file for your LLC.

 Ready to get a professional business address?